xms12138/casa0017-web-assessment-EcoVision/Group Report/Final Report Template.md

 date: "November 2025"
 ---

-# EcoVision Synergy: Mapping London’s Air Quality and Vehicle Emissions
+# 🌿 EcoVision Synergy: Mapping London’s Air Quality and Vehicle Emissions

 ## Abstract

-EcoVision Synergy is an interactive web-based visualisation platform that explores the relationship between **vehicle-related CO₂/NO₂ emissions** and **green-space distribution** across London’s 33 boroughs.
+**EcoVision Synergy** is an interactive web-based visualisation platform that explores the relationship between **vehicle-related CO₂/NO₂ emissions** and **traffic patterns** across London’s 33 boroughs.

-The project aims to make complex environmental data more **accessible and actionable** to the public, enabling users to visualise daily air-quality fluctuations and understand how traffic density and greenery interact to shape urban health.
-By combining time open datasets, spatial mapping, and intuitive web design, EcoVision empowers Londoners to make informed decisions about travel behaviour, exposure, and sustainability.
+The project transforms complex environmental data into an **accessible, engaging, and actionable experience** for the public.
+Through intuitive design, users can visualise hourly air-quality fluctuations and understand how urban mobility influences pollution levels.

-Our team’s focus was on developing a **data-driven, user-friendly interface** that communicates environmental insight through interactivity, design clarity, and open-source transparency.
-The result is a website that bridges science, technology, and storytelling, helping turn raw data into an experience that informs and inspires change.
+By merging **open data, spatial mapping, and interactive storytelling**, EcoVision empowers Londoners to make informed travel choices, advocate for sustainable policies, and appreciate how technology can translate data into environmental insight.

 ---

 ## Introduction

 ### Background and Context
-Air pollution remains one of London’s most pressing environmental challenges.
-With rising urban density, increasing private vehicle usage, and uneven green-space distribution, the city faces growing concerns over CO₂ and NO₂ concentrations and their impact on public health.
+Air pollution remains one of London’s most serious environmental and public health challenges.
+With rising urban density, heavy vehicle usage, and unequal green-space distribution, CO₂ and NO₂ levels continue to threaten both the city’s ecology and human wellbeing.

-Despite the availability of open environmental data, much of it exists in **technical reports and dashboards** that are inaccessible to non-expert audiences.
-Our project sought to reimagine how citizens engage with this information by transforming complex datasets into a **simple, visual story of London’s air**.
+Despite the abundance of open environmental data, much of it exists in **technical dashboards or static reports** inaccessible to most citizens.
+Our project reimagines this data through a **visual narrative**, allowing anyone to explore and interpret London’s air quality interactively.

 ### Project Aim
-EcoVision Synergy’s mission is to create a **dynamic, interactive web platform** that visualises:
+EcoVision Synergy’s mission is to create a **dynamic, data-driven platform** that helps users:
-- Hourly CO₂ and NO₂ emission levels across London boroughs
+- Visualise hourly CO₂ and NO₂ emission levels across boroughs
-- The relationship between traffic congestion and air quality
+- Understand how traffic density correlates with air quality
-- The mitigating effect of urban green spaces
+- Explore how time of day impacts emissions
-- Suggested actions for individuals, communities, and policymakers
+- Discover practical solutions for individuals, communities, and policymakers

 ### Key Features
-- **Interactive London Borough Map** : Each of the 33 boroughs is represented as a clickable polygon displaying historical data.
+- 🗺️ **Interactive London Borough Map:** Clickable polygons representing each borough with embedded air-quality data.
-- **Time Slider Functionality** : Users can explore air-quality changes over a 24-hour cycle, observing morning and evening traffic patterns.
+- ⏱️ **Time Slider Functionality:** Allows exploration of hourly pollution trends over a 24-hour cycle.
-- **Colour-Coded Emissions Visuals** : Red, yellow, and green indicators communicate pollution severity intuitively.
+- 🌈 **Colour-Coded Emissions:** Red, yellow, and green gradients show pollution intensity.
-- **Embeded Solutions**: Suggests practical methods for governments, communities, and individuals to reduce emissions.
+- 💡 **Embedded Solutions:** Offers tailored recommendations encouraging cleaner travel, behavioural change, and community action.
+- 🌍 **3D Globe Mode:** A supplementary view that visualises data globally, built using Globe.GL.

 ### Methodology
-We combined **open datasets** from the London Air Quality Network, Transport for London (TfL) traffic counts, and satellite-derived green-space indices.
-The data was processed using **Python and JavaScript libraries** to ensure temporal alignment and geographical accuracy.

-The final interface was built with:
+We integrated **open-source environmental and mobility datasets** from:
+- London Air Quality Network (LAQN)
+- Transport for London (TfL) traffic and congestion statistics
+- National Atmospheric Emissions Inventory (NAEI)
+- Supplementary Google Maps and DEFRA data

+Data cleaning and transformation were performed using **Python**, with visualisation layers built in **JavaScript**.

+**Core technologies used:**
-- **Leaflet.js** – For mapping and geospatial interaction
+- **Leaflet.js** – interactive mapping
-- **D3.js** – For data visualisation and dynamic scaling
+- **D3.js** – data visualisation and scaling
+- **Globe.GL** – 3D representation
+- **MySQL** – backend data storage
-- **HTML, CSS, and Node.js** – For structure, styling, and server-side functionality
+- **HTML5, CSS3, JavaScript (ES6)** – front-end design and functionality
+- **Node.js** – server logic and API connections
-- **GitHub Pages** – For project hosting and collaboration
+- **GitHub Pages** – version control and hosting

-Our design prioritised **clarity and simplicity**, using familiar map metaphors to engage users while maintaining technical depth for those interested in data exploration.
+Our design philosophy focused on **clarity, accessibility, and engagement**, ensuring the site communicates both data accuracy and visual storytelling.

 ---

 ## Design Process and Roles

 ### Team Structure

+**Meet the Team**

-- **Madina Diallo (Project Manager & Data Integration Lead):** Coordinated project milestones, integrated datasets, ensured narrative cohesion, and oversaw presentation and repository documentation.
+- **Madina Diallo – Project Manager & Data Integration Lead**
+Madina brings the vision to delivery.
+She ensures the project stays aligned with scope, timeline, and quality, facilitating weekly sprints, coordinating GitHub workflows, and keeping the team synced.
+Her focus is on ensuring every dataset, visualisation, and line of code serves the broader mission.
+She also integrated datasets, maintained narrative cohesion, and oversaw presentation and repository documentation.

-- **Matilda Nelson (Research & Content Lead):** Synthesised environmental data sources, contextualised pollution impacts, and authored textual content for the website.
+- **Matilda Nelson – Data & Content Lead**
-- **Qingshan Luo (Design & Resource Coordinator):** Produced visuals, layouts, and design assets, ensuring consistency across the web interface and report.
+Matilda is our data detective and storyteller.
+She sourced emissions, traffic, and mode-use datasets from the London Datastore, DEFRA, and TfL, documented how each dataset feeds the platform, and guided early sketching workshops to align team vision.
+She ensures the **“Solutions”** page is meaningful — not just a list of resources but a data-driven call to action.

-- **Yidan Gao (Data Visualisation Developer):** Developed the time-slider, emission-to-colour mapping logic, and chart visualisations.
+- **Yidan Gao – UX & Visualisation Lead**
-- **Zihang He (Technical Developer):** Implemented JavaScript frameworks, borough interactivity, and responsive web structure.
+Yidan designed the user journey — from homepage flow to map interaction and solution discovery.
+Using **Miro** and wireframes, she mapped how users explore the interface, visualising how data transitions through the slider and pop-ups.
+Her accessibility-first mindset ensures inclusivity across devices and browsers.

+- **Zihang He – Frontend & Interactivity Lead**
+Zihang built the bridge between data and experience.
+Using **HTML5, CSS3, JavaScript (ES6), Leaflet.js, and Globe.GL**, he developed the interactive map, the 3D globe, and smooth slider transitions.
+His code connects to live APIs, ensuring the experience remains responsive, dynamic, and visually rich.

+- **Qingshan Luo – Backend & Data Engineering Lead**
+Qingshan built the engine behind the platform.
+He gathered emissions data from the **NAEI**, estimated transport-based emissions via **Google Maps**, structured datasets in **MySQL**, and developed two RESTful APIs that allow real-time fetching of CO₂, NO₂, PM₂.₅, and travel-time comparisons.
+His robust backend enables seamless interaction between frontend visuals and live data sources.

+---

 ### Workflow

-The team followed a **four-week Agile structure**:
+The EcoVision team followed a **four-week Agile structure**:
-1. **Week 1:** Problem definition, dataset selection, and concept sketching
+1. **Week 1:** Research, data selection, and conceptual sketching
-2. **Week 2:** Prototype design and basic map rendering
+2. **Week 2:** Interface design and prototype development
-3. **Week 3:** Data integration, time-slider function, and borough-level interaction
+3. **Week 3:** Backend integration, API development, and data linking
-4. **Week 4:** Testing, refinement, and deployment
+4. **Week 4:** Testing, refinement, accessibility review, and deployment

-Progress was tracked through Teams , issue logs, and weekly check-ins to maintain collaboration transparency.
+We tracked progress via **Microsoft Teams**, shared documentation, and GitHub commits.
+Each sprint included review sessions to maintain scope control and ensure all visual and functional elements aligned with our vision.

 ---

 ## Results

-The final web platform provides:
+The final platform offers:
-- A **smooth, interactive user experience**, allowing users to explore London’s pollution levels hour by hour.
+- A **fluid, interactive user experience**, allowing users to visualise pollution levels hour by hour.
-- A **clear correlation visualisation** between traffic volume and pollutant concentration.
-- An **intuitive overlay of green-space icons** that show the spatial balance (or imbalance) between pollution sources and natural buffers.
-- **Action-oriented insights**, encouraging different stakeholders to adopt sustainable choices.

-Through testing, we found that users quickly understood the relationship between emission levels and traffic times, often citing “visual storytelling” as a key strength of the project.
+- **API-driven live updates** connecting traffic and air-quality data in real time.
+- A **3D global visualisation** that situates London’s emissions within a broader environmental context.
+- **Action-oriented recommendations**, encouraging individuals, communities, and policymakers to take steps toward cleaner transport and urban living.

+User testing confirmed that participants found the **time-slider and colour-coding** intuitive and appreciated how the map turned abstract data into tangible insights.

 ---

 ## Reflection

-The development process revealed the importance of **data storytelling** in environmental communication.
-Working across datasets taught us the challenges of aligning time intervals, standardising borough codes, and optimising map performance.

-Collaboration was essential: by combining technical, analytical, and creative skills, we transformed open data into a coherent experience.
-Each team member’s expertise contributed to the platform’s multidimensional nature — **technical accuracy, visual appeal, and public accessibility.**

-We learned how to balance design ambition with scope and deadline constraints.
-The experience reinforced the importance of **iteration over perfection**, where early testing and simplicity led to better user experiences.

-Overall, EcoVision Synergy taught us how **web architecture can turn environmental complexity into clarity**, and how IoT, open data, and urban analytics can merge to empower everyday decision-making.
+Building EcoVision Synergy taught the team the power of **collaboration across disciplines** — blending coding, data science, and design to turn information into meaning.

+Key lessons included:
+- The challenge of aligning multi-source datasets and time intervals.
+- The importance of **API optimisation** for smooth user interaction.
+- The value of **simplicity over complexity** in communicating data stories.

+This project reinforced how **iteration, collaboration, and storytelling** are as vital to data communication as the code itself.

+Each team member’s unique skill set transformed EcoVision into a **multi-dimensional platform** — technical, creative, and socially impactful.

 ---

 ## Conclusion

-EcoVision Synergy demonstrates how connected environmental data can be transformed into a **narrative of sustainability**.
-By visualising vehicle emissions, traffic density, and green-space distribution, the project highlights the need for holistic urban planning and citizen awareness.
+EcoVision Synergy demonstrates how connected data can be transformed into a **narrative of sustainability**.
+By visualising the links between emissions, traffic, and environmental health, it encourages both **individual awareness and systemic change**.

-Our platform offers not only a visual exploration but also a **call to action** , encouraging individuals to walk, cycle, or use public transport during cleaner air hours and urging policymakers to invest in green corridors and low-emission zones.

-Beyond this module, the project could evolve into a **live dashboard** integrating IoT sensors, allowing near real-time air-quality monitoring and community-led data contributions.

-EcoVision represents the fusion of **technology, collaboration, and social purpose** , proving that digital tools can make invisible urban challenges visible, understandable, and actionable.
+Future extensions could include:
+- Integration with **IoT-based air-quality sensors** for real-time updates
+- Borough-level comparisons and predictive analytics
+- Community-driven data contributions

+Ultimately, EcoVision shows how **digital architecture and environmental insight** can converge to empower citizens and policymakers alike — turning invisible pollution into visible knowledge.

 ---